If you are interested in Synced Up Designs products and services, please use the form on the right to inquire with us.

 Michael J. Miller

-He is also a member of the Music Educators National Conference, the Florida Music Educators Association, the Florida Bandmasters Association, the Georgia Music Educators Association, the National Band Association and is a brother of Phi Mu Alpha Sinfonia.
+Mr. Miller is a member of the Music Educators National Conference, the Florida Music Educators Association, the Florida Bandmasters Association, the Georgia Music Educators Association, the National Band Association, the World Association for Symphonic Bands and Ensembles, and is a brother of Phi Mu Alpha Sinfonia.
 He currently resides in Newnan, GA and is happily married to his wife and best friend, Vivian.
 When he isn’t writing music or working with a musical ensemble, he enjoys traveling the world and experiencing the food culture wherever he goes.

 Matthew Black is currently the percussion director at the Perennial Grand National Finalist Marian Catholic High School in Chicago Heights, Illinois.
 He has taught nationally recognized programs around the country such as Carmel (IN), Ben Davis (IN), and Kennesaw Mountain (GA).